dibyendumajumdar/dmr_c/README.md

 * String initializers are not supported
 * Generated code for switch statements uses if (cond) branching rather than a jump table.
 NanoJIT does have a jump table instruction but it requires the indices to be consecutive starting from zero, and there is no support for a default case.
 In future this instruction may be used when possible.
+* There has been limited amount of testing of this backend, so expect it to fail!

 ## Using dmr_C command line tools

 The following command line tools are built:

 ### sparse-llvm
 The sparse-llvm tool takes in a source C file and generates an LLVM module.
 It writes the LLVM Module in LLVM bitcode format.
+Note that this command line tool is only built when LLVM backend is being used.

 * The tool will output the preprocesed source code if -E option is given.
 * The tool will save the output to specified file if -o option is given, otherwise output is saved to file named 'out.bc' in current directory.